Topash15/Tech-Blog/README.md

   ## Description

   This application is used for sharing your technology knowledge.
 It allows for users to create an account, create posts, and leave comments on other posts.
-See the demo below to view the capablitiles of the API routes.

   ## Table of Contents